o7q/scraps/README.md

 ---

 ## **Projects in order by date**
 Builds are included, run them at your own risk!
-None of them are dangerous but some do modify files.
-Files with a `*` next to them are ones that could possibly do harm.
+None of them do harm but some could be an annoyance.
+Projects with a `*` next to them are ones that could be annoying. (aka a fake virus/troll app)

 **MediaConverter** 11/13/2022 \
 A to-be command-line based media conversion suite.
 I scrapped it because I felt the command-line based system would be clunky and unintuitive.
 I am planning on making a GUI version.
 If that is already out then hello from the future! \
 [**Download**](https://github.com/o7q/scrapyard/tree/main/MediaConverter/build/MediaConverter)

-**DogApp** `*` 10/7/2022 \
+**DogApp**`*` 10/7/2022 \
 Let my dog take over your computer.
 I made this to teach my friend C#. \
 [**Download**](https://github.com/o7q/scrapyard/tree/main/DogApp/build/DogApp)